Saturday, 19 September 2015

-The ones that really make me want to cry, and yell in frustration, are the ones written by women who do the first few days over and over and over again.
+The ones that really make me want to cry, and yell in frustration, are the ones written by people who do the first few days over and over and over again.

 They do four days sober, then back to day one.
 They manage ten days next time, then go on a bender.
 Three days.
 Four days again.
 Ad infinitum.